w3f/w3f-education/docs/Rust/section2/functions-comments.md

 }
 ```

 Notice the return type is denoted by the arrow (`->`) followed by the type we wish to return.
-To return the type, we simply return the expression without a semicolon.
+To return the type, we return the expression without a semicolon.
 It's possible to also explicitly define a return statement:

 ```rust
 // This function takes a number and returns the squared version of it.